 - Plenary feedback: How can I help you more in lessons or in life?
 Responses to this question have included: recommend online resources around LBGTQ, speak to parents about concerns at home, deal with friendship issues, or asking to move seats away from students who are distracting them.
 Often young people are happier to discretely write their teacher a note in the margin, rather than draw attention to themselves by staying after class.
 I value these activities as a chance to say ‘I am here and I am listening’ to my students.

 There is an opportunity to catch up on their wellbeing though PSHE also.
 For example, Your Choice Book 2 chapters 1 and 12 address personal wellbeing and mental health.
 Chapter 2 discusses friendships and there are areas to discuss around relationships with parents too.
 These relationships may have changed with so much time spent all together and students may benefit from discussing this in small groups.
 Your school mentors and counsellors may also have ideas about ways in which to support students that could be shared on Inset days.

 As teachers, we care deeply for our young people and look forwards to a return to a new normality as well as actually getting to see smiling faces.
 Some settings will continue to check in with students over the summer and I love hearing from schools who are sending postcards or emails over the summer to show students they are thinking of them.
 Small gestures like this will also go a long way in easing the transition when classes return.

-For further free support, advice and wellbeing activities, watch out for our soon-to-be-released Reconnection packs to help smooth your students’ transition back to school.
+For further free support, advice and wellbeing activities, download our wellbeing Reconnection packs to help smooth your students’ transition back to school.